Corporation Tax: use HMRC's free filing services

 HMRC’s free filing services

 HMRC currently offers two free services for filing your Company Tax Return.
-One is a downloadable PDF and the other is a new online service.
+One is a new online service and the other is a downloadable PDF.

-Both options are designed for unrepresented companies with straightforward affairs.
+Both services are designed for unrepresented companies and charities with straightforward tax affairs.
 You can use whichever one best suits your circumstances.

 The information below explains who can use the downloadable PDF software.
 Similar conditions are built directly into the online service which also lets you report Income from Property and Ancillary Income in your Company Tax Return within certain limits.